briansimiyuj/doctor-appointment-app/README.md

           b.
 Display the selected date in an input field
           c.
 Attach showCalendar function to the input field to show the calendar when clicked

+      #### Available Time Slots Hook

+      Available Time Slots hook will be used to fetch the available time slots for the selected date and update the state accordingly.
+It will be used in the Time Picker component to display the available time slots.

+        1. Filter the available slots based on the selected date
+        2. Get all slots from the schedule (retrieve from schedule context)
+        3. Group the slots by morning, afternoon and evening

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page